 Yes.
 This is a pedagogical choice we really believe in and its benefits are multiple and diverse.
 Check out our "Why Multi-Age?" page to learn more.

 Yes, there is diversity at Torah Academy.
 Our school community reflects a variety of family backgrounds, observances, synagogue affiliation, student academic strengths, and socioeconomic diversity.
 We firmly believe that every Jewish child deserves a Jewish education.
 Period.

 Yes!
 We believe in the importance of integrating all these enriching disciplines throughout our day.
-In addition, Torah Academy has specialists in music, art, chess, coding, physical education, and STEM who teach classes throughout the week.
+Torah Academy's long list of past and current offerings includes music, art, chess, coding, physical education, gardening, and STEM who teach classes throughout the week.
 Our students have two recess times daily to get their bodies moving and their brains energized to learn.
 This is one of the opportunities for children of different grades to interact with each other as a school community.

 Torah Academy is located in Buffalo Grove just off of Lake Cook Road.
 Our suburban campus is only 15 minutes from Lake Zurich, 16 minutes from Northbrook, 23 minutes from Skokie, and 35 minutes from West Rogers Park.
-This summer, G-d willing, we’ve planned a construction project to expand our classrooms, create additional ones, and to finish the multipurpose space, which serves as our gym, lunchroom, auditorium and venue for community events.
-There is an outdoor, gated play space for outdoor recess.
+We recently completed a construction project and have more planned for the future as we expand.
+We're proud of our bright, airy, welcoming classrooms and up-to-date office and common areas.
+There is a gated play space and playground equipment for outdoor recess.